 - If the respondent is a faculty member, to the Provost or designee.

-- If the respondent is any other employee, to the Director of Human Resources or designee.
+- If the respondent is any other employee, to the Vice President for Finance and Administration or designee.

-The facilitator will contact the complainant and respondent within five (5) days after receiving the complaint.
+The facilitator will contact the complainant and respondent within seven (7) days after receiving the complaint.
 The facilitator is responsible for documenting the facts as presented and will forward this information to the Hearing Panel should resolution by Adjudication become necessary.

 If the complaint is resolved by Assisted Resolution, the facilitator will forward a written report of that resolution to the Title IX Coordinator.
 The complainant and respondent will have signed the report to signify their agreement with the resolution and to forego their rights to an adjudicated hearing for the complaint that they mutually resolved.